johnpfay/Water-Data-Bootcamp/1_StreamFlow/Excel/Streamflow.md

 - **As we are only interested in *mean* discharge, we can remove the other columns:**

   * Delete all columns but `site_no`, `datetime`, and mean discharge, currently labeled `85235_00060_00003`.

+  * Rename the `85235_00060_00003` as `Mean flow (cfs)`

+    * How did we know the units are cfs?
+The metadata.
+Can you find this information?

-  * Rename the `85235_00060_00003` as `Mean flow (cfs)` *\*Note: It's always good to include the units in a field name!*
+    *\*Note: It's always good to include the units in a field name!*